Sole Proprietorship: The Simplest Type of Business

 Another benefit of an LLC structure is it can make your business look more professional and credible.
 This added credibility has the potential to help you secure clients and drive sales.

-If you need to raise capital or decide to sell your business, you’ll find it much easier to do both as an LLC than as a DBA.
+If you need to raise capital or decide to sell your business, you’ll find it much easier to do both as an LLC than as a sole proprietorship.
 Investors will take your business more seriously if it’s set up as its own legal entity.

 Forming an LLC Is Easier Than You Think